Dayzure/entra-gsa-labs/README.md

 - [X] Add another client that will be Hybrid Joined
  - https://github.com/Dayzure/entra-gsa-labs/issues/1
  - [ ] work out automation to simulate the client being in "local" network and sometimes being "on internet"

+# Changelog
+- 2025-01-20 Adding VM Size SKU paramter to be flexible in chosing your deployment.